rohiit-chaurasiya/MyTodoListAPI/README.md

 pip install requirement.txt

-# Come back to the terminal and run :
+# Come back to the terminal and run:

 uvicorn main:app --reload